Yoga Research: Is Yoga Helpful for Fertility?

 In addition, physical stress related to excessive exercise, coupled with caloric restriction, can affect the menstrual cycle by interfering with the secretion of gonadotropin-releasing hormone (GnRH) from the hypothalamus.
 This, in turn, leads to the suppression of reproductive hormones LH and follicle-stimulating hormone (FSH).
 In essence, when the body faces intense physical activity and caloric deprivation, it chooses to shunt its resources toward survival over less crucial functions like reproduction.
 This process is similar to the concept of putting on one’s own oxygen mask before securing one on a child.

-But unfortunately, for many cases when stress contributes to infertility, it leads to a vicious cycle of increasing stress and reduced risk of fertility that is difficult to exit.
+But unfortunately, in many cases, when stress contributes to infertility, it leads to a vicious cycle of increasing stress and reduced risk of fertility that is difficult to exit.
 According to one study from Harvard Medical School, about 40 percent of women experiencing infertility report anxiety, depression, or both (1).
-This mental health burden is comparable to levels of anxiety and depression reported by patients with chronic life-threatening conditions like cancer and HIV/AIDS.
+This mental health burden is comparable to levels of anxiety and depression reported by patients with chronic, life-threatening conditions like cancer and HIV/AIDS.

 Yoga for Fertility: A Tool for Stress Reduction